 Finally, we’ll cover the nuts and bolts of actually performing BFRT:

 - Exercise selection

 - How many sets

 - Perceived exertion

 Before we get started, only wear the bands for 15-20 minutes max.
 It’s more of a safety measure, just in case you tighten the bands far beyond the 7 out of 10.
 Again, lean on the side of too loose.

 Exercise selection and intensity:

 Virtually all exercises are fair game.
-The exceptions being short explosive bursts of movement.
-I wouldn’t do BFR sprints, but bodyweight squats are fair game.
+The exceptions are short explosive bursts of movement.
+BFR sprints, no. But bodyweight squats, definitely.

 How much weight:

 BFRT requires little resistance.
 So little that novices often overdo it.